 - 1 cup AP gluten-full flour or 1 cup gluten-free flour mix

-- 4 tablespoons sugar (my son Duncan likes it sweeter so put more in if you like)
+- 4 tablespoons sugar my son likes it a bit sweeter so put more in if you like

 - 1 teaspoon baking soda